Introduction

 - Identify and document all the major stakeholders involved in the project.
 Create a stakeholder map.

-- Understand the motives and cultural influences of all the major stakeholders.
+- Understand the motives and cultural influences of all the major stakeholders by conducting a stakeholder analysis.
 Give them due attention and make them feel important.
 In many technology teams, the support teams feel left out and feel less important.
 As a project manager, it is important for you to keep them all motivated to complete the project.
 Get all the stakeholders on your side by giving due weight to their opinions and addressing their apprehensions.

 - Clearly spell out the expectations of each of the stakeholders before the start of the project.
 Talk about what the developers want, the quality control guys want and the expectations of the IT support guys etc. This can avoid nasty surprises towards the end of the project.